Brisbane: (07) 3221 4999

 The section creates an offence for a person in this position who fails, without reasonable excuse, to report the information to the police as soon as reasonably practicable.

-Thirdly, 229BC contains a built in defence whereby a person will not be criminally liable for not reporting the information to police if they had a reasonable excuse not to do so.
-Subsection (4) lists a number of circumstances in which a person will be deemed to have a reasonable excuse.
-However this is not an exhaustive list, meaning that the courts may find that a person had a reasonable excuse not to report the information to police in other circumstances.
+• Thirdly, 229BC contains a built-in defence whereby a person will not be criminally liable for not reporting the information to police if they had a reasonable excuse not to do so.
+Subsection (4) lists several circumstances in which a person will be deemed to have a reasonable excuse.
+However, this is not an exhaustive list, meaning that the courts may find that a person had a reasonable excuse not to report the information to police in other circumstances.

 Could both sections apply to the same circumstances?